-- Get out magazines with pictures of all types of food, or newspaper ads from a grocery store.
+- Grab some magazines with pictures of all types of food, or newspaper ads from a grocery store.
 Look through the pictures of foods and have your child identify each one.
 Then ask him if he knows where that food would go on the poster.

 - Cut out pictures of different foods, and try to get at least 3 for each category!